cameron-thorne/mshackathon_nyc_collision/README.md

 2. Set it up per the image below and details from the JSON file for main_daily in the Pipelines folder.
    ![image](https://github.com/cameron-thorne/mshackathon_nyc_collision/assets/13606996/5e5adcf3-e0e5-4310-9844-31ce86ab9965)
 3. Set up scheduled run for time you prefer.
 We set ours to run at daily at 7:00 PM Central (United States).

+## Set up semantic model

+We created our semantic model using Tabular Editor 3 Enterprise.

+1. Create a Semantic Model named "NYC_CrashModel".
+2. Connect to the model using Tabular Editor 3 and save the model's TOM to a folder with a working database connection to Fabric locally on your computer.
+3. Copy the contents of the "tables" folder in Semantic/NYC_CrashModel file path in the repository to the tables folder on your local computer.
+4. Save the changes to the database.
+5. Refresh the model.

+## Set up the Power BI reports.

+Complete the following for the two PBIX files in the Reports repository folder.

+1. Open the PBIX file with Power BI Desktop.
+2. Go to Data Source Settings and switch to the semantic model NYC_CrashModel that you created.
+3. Publish the report to the Fabric workspace.